nicolascuello/Stellar-MADE/README.md

 ### Outreach activities

+- UPCOMING: Participation to a radio emission about comics and astrophysics by [Antoine Alaguero](antoine-alaguero).
+- UPCOMING: Outreach activity in a local high-school in Grenoble by [Nicolás Cuello](nicolas-cuello).
 - [Pint of Science](@pintofscienceFR) in Grenoble, 23/05/2023.
 "Discs and planets in multiple stellar systems".
 Program and details [here](https://www.pintofscience.fr/event/disques-et-exoplanetes-autour-detoiles-multiples).
 Presentations by [Nicolás Cuello](nicolas-cuello) and [Antoine Alaguero](antoine-alaguero).